We will not ship when Destination Temps are below 25 Degrees F

 When you're dealing with voracious geckos, dragons, or in some cases, humans, finding bulk crickets for sale will be your saving grace.

-And whether you're looking for pinhead crickets, or full 1" adults, we've got every size available.
+And whether you're looking for pinhead crickets, or full 1" adults, we have every size available.

 Our crickets are of the Acheta domesticus variety, but are colloquially known as the "house cricket."
-And whether you order these crickets to feed one of your beloved pets, or to try and raise your own, here are a few pointers you'll want to keep in mind:
+And whether you order these crickets to feed bearded dragons, leopard geckos, or any one of your other beloved pets, here are a few pointers you'll want to keep in mind:

-- Keep your crickets in a tall, plastic storage bin.
-If you're trying to breed them, then space is important.
+Keep your crickets in a tall, plastic storage bin.
+If you're breeding crickets, then space is important.
 So consider a 14 gallon bin, for a colony of 500-1000.
 But if you're just trying to store them as feeder crickets, then a smaller bin will be fine.

 There are many other factors that need to be considered for your cricket colony.
 And whether you're trying to breed them, or keep them healthy for your lovable pet, feel free to reach out to us for any questions: email@example.com